SergeyMi37/zapm/README.md

 ## What's new

- - added command:

- -- prod list
- -- prod stop
- -- prod start
- -- help prod
+Added command: prod list, prod stop, prod start, help prod.
+Working with Products, start and stop in all namespaces.

 ## Installation with ZPM